rkumar670/jQuery-Plugins/$.cookie/README.md

 ```
 expires: 7
 ```
 Optional.
-The Max-Age attribute defines the lifetime of the <br />
-cookie, in seconds.
-The delta-seconds value is a decimal non- <br />
-negative integer.
-After delta-seconds seconds elapse, the client <br />
-should discard the cookie.
-A value of zero means the cookie <br />
-should be discarded immediately. <br />
+The Max-Age attribute defines the lifetime of the cookie, in seconds.
+The delta-seconds value is a decimal non-negative integer.
+After delta-seconds seconds elapse, the client should discard the cookie.
+A value of zero means the cookie should be discarded immediately. <br />

 CAUTION: use expires attribute, max-age is not supported by IE